Biomedical Engineer

 Cons

 • The nature of scientific endeavour is that progress is achieved through trial and error.
-Sometimes designs don’t work or aren’t accepted by manufacturers, and a project you’ve been working on for a long time may not come to fruition
+Sometimes designs don’t work or aren’t accepted by manufacturers, and a project you’ve been working on for a long time may not come to fruition.

 • Biomedical scientists often work long hours or weekends and bank holidays when developing a product.
-Deadlines from manufacturers and unforeseen setbacks can make the job sometimes highly pressured
+Deadlines from manufacturers and unforeseen setbacks can sometimes make the job highly pressured.

-• If you are working in a hospital, this can be a high intensity and high stress environment
+• If you are working in a hospital, this can be a high-intensity and high-stress environment

 Work–life balance of a biomedical engineer